 The H-1B Visa Reform Act of 2004 makes available 20,000 new H-1B visas for foreign workers with a Master's or higher level degree from a U.S. academic institution.
-For each fiscal year, 20,000 beneficiaries of H-1B petitions on behalf of persons who hold such credentials are statutorily exempted from the cap.
+For each fiscal year, 20,000 beneficiaries of H-1B petitions on behalf of persons who hold such credentials are statutorily

-Duplicate H-1B Petitions Filed Requesting Fiscal Year 2010 Employment discovered.
+Duplicate H-1B Petitions Filed Requesting Fiscal Year 2010 Employment

+USCIS will deny or revoke all petitions filed by an employer for the same H-1B worker if more than one filing is discovered.
 If multiple petitions are discovered, whether one or more such petitions are approved, USCIS will data enter all those duplicative petitions, retain all fees, and either deny the petitions or, if a petition was approved, revoke the petition.
-The petitions will not be returned to the petitioner.
+The petitions will not be returned to